wezm/rust-intro-talk/slides.md

 # Guarantees Thread Safety

-* Strong, statically typed with an emphasis on safety and correctness.
+* Strongly, statically typed with an emphasis on safety and correctness.

 --